kamilburda/gimp-export-layers/README.md

 If enabled, each top-level layer group is merged into one layer.
 The name of each merged layer is the name of the corresponding top-level layer group.

-**Create empty subdirectories**
+**Create empty subfolders**

-If enabled, empty subdirectories from empty layers groups are created.
+If enabled, empty subfolders from empty layers groups are created.

 **Ignore layer modes**